 Best for Maintaining Color: Bickmore Bick 4

-Now, if you are very committed to the color of your leather and you don’t want one pixel of the color to change, I get it.
-I’ve got some boots, like my ever-so-slightly red Blacksmiths, that I’m very protective of.
-For that, I’d go with Bickmore’s Bick 4.
+Bickmore Bick 4 won’t darken leather.
+If you are very committed to the color of your leather and you don’t want one pixel of the color to change, I get it.
+I’ve got some boots, like my ever-so-slightly red Blacksmiths, that I’m very protective of those.

 Pros